 The verification of ballot papers for the combined polls on Thursday 3 May 2018 will begin at 10pm (BST) and will take place at the Excel Exhibition Centre.
 The counting of the ballots for the Mayoral election will take place immediately after the verification with the local election count commencing at 2pm on Friday 4th May 2018.
 The results will be available on the Council's website once the final results are declared by the Returning Officer.

 Please note that entry into the count venue will be strictly by invitation only.

 How do you know that people who are voting are legitimate?

-The council has worked hard to ensure that the borough’s electorate registered under Individual Electoral Register (IER), ensures everyone’s details are verified before adding them to the register.
+The council has worked hard to ensure that the borough’s electorate are correctly registered under Individual Electoral Register (IER) ensuring everyone’s details have been verified before adding them to the register.

-During the election process, the council also carried out additional checks on late applications to register and all addresses with more than six persons registered to vote.
+During the election process, the council also carry out additional checks on late applications to register and all addresses with more than six persons registered to vote.

 Where can I find out more information about elections in Tower Hamlets?

 Ring our helpline: 020 7364 0872 or go to www.towerhamlets.gov.uk/vote